Computed tomography is an imaging test that uses X-rays and a computer to make detailed

 greater than a normal chest X-ray.
 It’s a good idea to keep a record of your radiation

-healthcare provider.
-Risks linked to radiation exposure may be related to the number of
+provider.
+Risks linked to radiation exposure may be related to the number of X-ray

-you are pregnant or think you may be.
-Radiation exposure during pregnancy may lead to
+pregnant or think you may be.
+Radiation exposure during pregnancy may lead to birth

 If contrast dye is used, there is a

 risk for allergic reaction to the dye.
-Tell your healthcare provider if you are allergic
+Tell your provider if you’re allergic to or

-to or sensitive to medicines, contrast, or iodine.
-Most people won’t have any problems
+sensitive to medicines, contrast, or iodine.
+Most people won’t have any problems from

-from contrast dye.
-But tell your provider if you have ever had a reaction to any
+contrast dye.
+But tell your provider if you’ve ever had a reaction to any contrast

-contrast dye, or any kidney problems.
-Having a seafood allergy won’t stop you from
+Having a seafood allergy won’t stop you from getting contrast.

-you have any kidney problems.
+kidney problems.
 In some cases, the contrast dye can cause kidney failure.
+People

-People with kidney disease are more likely to have kidney damage after contrast
+kidney disease are more likely to have kidney damage after contrast exposure.

 There may be other risks depending

 on your specific health condition.
-Discuss any concerns with your healthcare provider
+Talk about any concerns with your provider before

 - The CT technologist will explain the